kubeshop/botkube-plugins/hack/assistant-setup/content/botkube.io__learn__how-to-debug-crashloopbackoff.md

 **If the error messages do not or no longer appear, you will need to check the pod logs.**

-To check a pods logs simply run the <code>kubectl logs --previous --tail 20</code>command and download the output.
+To check a pods logs simply run the `kubectl logs --previous --tail 20`command and download the output.
 Now is where the true investigating work comes into Kubernetes.
 If it is not immediately obvious with the first 20 lines of logs, the command will have to be adjusted until an error log of value is found.

 You are looking for OOMKilled logs or disconnect logs, something that would have caused the pod to fail/require restart.
 Our team would like to mention our cloud product here again as it takes the manual searching out of Kubernetes error logging.

 **One last log check, this time from the pod deployment.**

 At this point you have checked the last 20 lines, and tried to find a back-off restarting failed error.
 If neither of those show a solution, you will have to pull deployment logs.
-These can be easily pulled into a file with the <code>kubectl logs -f deploy/ -n </code>command.
+These can be easily pulled into a file with the `kubectl logs -f deploy/ -n `command.

 These deployment logs may show other issues from within the cluster as well.
 Log for the file paths of your pod and everything that is being deployed there.
 Look for any error with deploying messages for numbers or names.
 Now search that code or name of the issue and try to fix the deployment issues.